codeigniter4/CodeIgniter4/user_guide_src/source/test/cli.rst

 	.. php:method:: getHeight ( [ int $default ] )

 		:param int $default:
-		:returns:
-		:rtype: int

 		Attempts to determine the height of the viewable CLI window.
 		This only works on *nix-based systems, so return a sane default for Windows environments.